 - Information provided by the applicant directly to GCDS

-Applying for Financial Aid does not affect one’s chances for admissions.
-Applicants are accepted for admissions on a need-blind basis.
+Applying for Financial Aid does not affect one’s chances for admission.
+Applicants are accepted for admission on a need-blind basis.
 Once accepted, a family’s financial need is determined.
 Awards are granted on the basis of need; there are no merit-based scholarships.
 The financial aid process is totally confidential.
 Neither teachers nor other parents know which students receive funding.

 While steadfast in our commitment to helping families with demonstrated need afford the cost of a Country Day education, the school cannot be the sole source for funding tuition costs.
 We expect that parents will partner with us in this endeavor.
 Applicants should be aware that: